Lesson 1: Introduction to Military Travel Rewards Credit Cards

 The Ultimate Military Credit Cards Course

-This course consists of 5 daily emails you will receive in the next week.
+This course consists of 5 emails you will receive in the next week.
 You will get a link to a daily lesson that contains the theory and practice of travel rewards.

 What is this Travel Rewards Strategy All About?